Updated August 24, 2016.

 How long does it take to complete the tests, and how often will students have to take them?

-The Smarter Balanced Assessment Consortium has designed the tests to be untimed, meaning students should be given as much time as they need to complete them.
-However, Smarter Balanced has developed estimates for the time each test and component is expected to take by grade level.
+Students have as much time as they need to take each test, however Smarter Balanced has developed estimates for the time each test and component is expected to take by grade level.

 Students are allowed to take breaks during the test.
 There is no limit on the number of pauses students may take during a test sitting.

-The tests are administered each spring during a 12 week window between March and June.
-It is up to each district to decide when during that window they choose to administer the tests.
-Students in different grades and classes will take the tests at different times.
+The tests are administered each spring during a 12-week window between March and June.
+It is up to each district to decide when during that window they administer the tests.
+Students in different grades and classes take the tests at different times.